 The CS divergence satisfies \(0 \leq D_{\text{CS}} < \infty\), and equals zero if and only if \(p = q\).
 By introducing $D_{\text{CS}}$ in Eq. (\ref{eq:finalobjective}), instead of solely minimizing pairwise distance, our method also aligns the distributions of modalities, leading to more robust and efficient multimodal alignment, as shown in Fig.~\ref{fig:illustration}.

-\textbf{CS divergence estimation.} To estimate CS divergence, we introduce non-parametrical KDE~\citep{parzen1962estimation}, eliminating the need for explicit parametric assumptions about the underlying distributions.
+{\textbf{CS divergence estimation.}} To estimate CS divergence, we introduce non-parametrical KDE. {The non-parametric KDE means that it does not assume any specific parametric form for the underlying distribution.} This eliminates the need for explicit parametric assumptions about the underlying distributions.
 This provides significant flexibility in measuring distributional distance.
-Given \textit{i.i.d.} samples \(\{\mathbf{x}_i\}_{i=1}^M\sim p(\mathbf{x}) \) and \(\{\mathbf{y}_i\}_{i=1}^N \sim p(\mathbf{y})\), the empirical CS divergence estimator is given by~\citep{jenssen2006cauchy}:
+Given \textit{i.i.d.} samples \(\{\mathbf{x}_i\}_{i=1}^M\sim p(\mathbf{x}) \) and \(\{\mathbf{y}_i\}_{i=1}^N \sim p(\mathbf{y})\), the empirical CS divergence estimator is given by~\cite{jenssen2006cauchy}:

 where $\kappa$ is a kernel function such as Gaussian $\kappa_{\sigma}(\mathbf{x},\mathbf{y})=\exp(-\|\mathbf{x}-\mathbf{y}\|_2^2/2\sigma^2)$ with kernel width $\sigma$.
 This estimator is symmetric, differentiable, and computationally efficient, making it suitable for multimodal alignment.
 Moreover, the third term in Eq.~(\ref{eq.cs_est}) ensures that \(\widehat{D}_{\text{CS}}(p(\mathbf{x}); p(\mathbf{y})) \to \infty\) only when \(\mathbb{E}(\kappa({\mathbf x}, {\mathbf y})) \to 0\) (i.e., when the distributions do not overlap).
 However, as long as there is a nonzero overlap between the distributions, the estimator remains well-defined and valid.